Introduction

 • Integration with shell commands

 There's a huge ecosystem of plugins, packages and colorschemes as well, but I haven't used them much.
 I've used Vim for a long time, but not really a power user.
-I prefer using GVim, tab pages, mouse, arrow keys, etc. So, if you come across tutorials and books suggesting you should avoid using them, remember that they are subjective preferences.
+I prefer using GVim, tab pages, mouse, arrow keys, etc. So, if you come across tutorials and books suggesting you should avoid using them, remember that they are only subjective preferences.

 Here are some more opinions by those who enjoy using Vim: